 Urinary Incontinence, otherwise known as peeing your pants or loss of bladder control, is common during pregnancy and after pregnancy, especially during exercise.
-One in three women experience urinary incontinence when exercising!
+According to Gwen Hyatt, one in three women experience urinary incontinence when exercising!
 53% experience it after their 1st pregnancy.
 And 85% experience it after subsequent pregnancies.
-[Hyatt, Gwen.
-Exercise and Urinary Incontinence.]
 There are two ways to help urinary incontinence before considering surgery: bladder training and pelvic floor exercises.

 From a lying or sitting position imagine you are cutting off the flow of urine.
 Hold this contraction for 10 seconds.
 Repeat.
 Remember not to contract the abs, buttocks or thigh muscles.
 A good cue is to contract your anus.